Lightstreamer/Lightstreamer-lib-node-adapter/README.md

 ### Linking ###
 We want to write code to use our package by requiring "lightstreamer-adapter" without having to specify the full path.
-On the other hand during development we do not want to install the package from the repo as we want in fact test it before put it on the repo for everyone else to enjoy.
+On the other hand, during development, we do not want to install the package from the repo as we want to, in fact, test it before putting it on the repo for everyone else to enjoy.
 So:

 1. Go to the root of this project